Program in Health Care Administration

 HCA 5913.
 INDIVIDUAL STUDY.
 Advanced work in a specialized field of Health Care Administration.
 Prerequisite: Completion of twelve hours in HCA program and permission of instructor.
 Credit: Three hours.

 HCA 5933.
 Capstone in Health Care Administration.
 Final course in the HCA curriculum focusing on the integration of knowledge and application of theories, models, and techniques from preceding courses in the management of a health services organization.
-Decision making involving strategic, human resources, financial, planning, and operations.
-Prerequisites: Completion of all required HCA core courses HCA 5393, HCA 5223, HCA 5343, HCA 5443, HCA 5483, HCA 5493, HCA 5533, HCA 5543, and HCA 5623; or permission of the program director.
-Co-requiste: HCA 5883.
+Decision-making involving strategic, human resources, financial, planning, and operations.
+Prerequisites: HCA 5393, HCA 5223, HCA 5343, HCA 5443, HCA 5483, HCA 5493, HCA 5533, HCA 5543, HCA 5623, HCA 5633, and HCA 5883; or permission of the program director.
 Three lecture hours a week.
 Credit: Three hours.

 HCA 5941.
 Internship.
 Internship in a health care organization under the supervision of a selected health care administrator and faculty.
 Prerequisite: Completion of twelve hours in HCA program.
 Four clinical hours a week.
 Credit: One hour.